neurogears/CSIC-UMH-Workshop-2017/_worksheets/closed-loop.md

 * Run the workflow and change the values of the `Translation` property while visualizing the output of `WarpAffine`.
 Notice that the transformation induces a shift in the input image controlled by the values in the property.
 * In a new branch, create an object tracking workflow using `FindContours` and `BinaryRegionAnalysis`.
 * Insert a `LargestBinaryRegion` transform to extract the largest detected object in the image.

+To centre the video on the tracked object, you can start by shifting each frame by the negative position of the object, such that its new position is now (0,0).
+However, because the centre of the image is actually not at (0,0), you need to add an additional fixed offset to position the object at the image centre.

 * Select the `ConnectedComponent` > `Centroid` field of the largest binary region using the context menu.
 * Insert a `Negate` transform.
 This will make the X and Y coordinates of the centroid negative.
 * Insert an `Add` transform.
 This will add a fixed offset to the point.
-Because the centre of the image is not at (0,0) the result needs to be offset to the image centre, e.g. (320,240).
+Configure the offset to be the position of the image centre, e.g. (320,240).

+The next step is to modify the output of `AffineTransform` dynamically each time a new image shift is calculated.
+You can do this by using property mapping operators, which are described in more detail at [http://bonsai-rx.org/docs/property-mapping](http://bonsai-rx.org/docs/property-mapping).

 * Insert an `InputMapping` operator.
 * Connect the `InputMapping` to the `AffineTransform` operator.
 * Open the `PropertyMappings` editor and add a new mapping to the `Translation` property.